Clemapfel/jluna/docs/~manual.md

 Where we allocate the symbol `:_name`, as before.

-Because both box and unbox are now implemented for `Frog` and `Frog::Tadpole`, both are now compliant, and can be freely transferred between states to be used by all of `jluna`s functions:
+Because both box and unbox are now implemented for `Frog` and `Frog::Tadpole`, both are now compliant, and can be freely transferred between states to be used by all of jlunas functions:

 ```cpp
 auto cpp_tadpole = Frog::Tadpole();